.

 c.
 Disputes with Chinese customs

-Case study: A Chinese importer of equipment for the disabled
+Client case analysis: a China-based importer of equipment for the disabled

 Customs required the importer to pay the duty differential on all past imports.
 In addition, the company was liable for fines and penalties calculated retroactively to the date and value of each past import.

-Find out more on our page dedicated to customs administration (GACC) in China.
+Find out more on our page dedicated to Customs Administration (GACC) in China.

 |

-Case study: a foreign-owned company specializing in product design and advertising.
+Client experience: a foreign-owned company specializing in product design and advertising.

 |